jamesward/jamesward.github.com/source/_posts/2011-04-26-introducing-mixing-loom-runtime-actionscript-bytecode-modification.markdown

 </ml:LoomApplication>
 ```

-Notice that we can't use the dot syntax "this.debugTickler()" to call the method since the compiler won't let us do that.
-Instead we have to use the object key syntax "this['debugTickler']()" in order to make the method call.
+Notice that we can't use the dot syntax `this.debugTickler()` to call the method since the compiler won't let us do that.
+Instead we have to use the object key syntax `this['debugTickler']()` in order to make the method call.
 Now watch as Mixing Loom's magic wand modifies a signed Flex Framework RSL right before your very eyes:

 <iframe src="/demos/MixingLoomTestApp/MixingLoomTestAppWithFrameworkRSLs.html" width="300" height="30"></iframe>